 Whether you’re rewarding your pooch for good behavior or you just want to give your best friend a little snack, dog treats are always good to have on hand.
 Of course, you don’t want to give them any old nosh.
 Just like you want to make sure that you’re feeding your dog the best food each and every day, the same logic applies to treats.
 Do you know what kind of treats are best for your four-legged friend?
-Let KONG Club help take the guesswork out of treat shopping with paw-picked treats, allowing you to do what you do best: play the day away with your pup!
+Let KONG Club help take the guesswork out of treat shopping 1:1 nutrition consultations, allowing you to do what you do best: play the day away with your pup!

 Where Do Treats Fit Into a Dog’s Diet?

 Treats are a great tool for rewarding and reinforcing your dog’s good behavior, so that could mean socialization, general training, or following instructions.
 Considering most dogs are chomping at the bit for a good treat, it’s likely that you’ll see success when you’re using this tasty form of positive reinforcement.

 Of course, it’s all too easy to overdo it with treats at the same time, especially when Fido is giving you those irresistible puppy dog eyes.
 As a general rule of thumb, dogs should not receive more than 10 percent of their daily caloric intake from treats.
 If you’re not sure what that is, don’t hesitate to reach out to the 24/7 vet experts in your KONG Club app as different dogs have different needs.
 Obviously, a spunky pup is going to need more calories than a sedentary senior.

 Using the 10 percent measure as a guide, the next trick is determining how you’re going to spread those treats out over a 24-hour period.
 Make a conscious effort each and every day to make sure that you’re not overdoing the extras as this could lead to finicky eating with your dog’s regular food (their main nutritional source) and/or weight gain.